mighty-gerbils/gerbil-persist/persist.md

 continuing the operations as if nothing had changed, or at least, not for the worse, only for the better.

-Certainly there are cases when the Right Thing to do is indeed to erase some obsolete data, and stop some stale processes;
+Certainly there are cases when the Right Thing™ to do is indeed to erase some obsolete data, and stop some stale processes;
 but then that same cleanup could have been done at any point, even without a schema upgrade, and independently from any other upgrade.